dapr/docs/daprdocs/content/en/reference/api/pubsub_api.md

 ## Subscribe multiple messages from a given topic

-This allows you to subscribe multiple messages from a broker to listen to a `topic`.
+This allows you to subscribe to multiple messages from a broker when listening to a `topic`.

 In order to receive messages in a bulk manner for a topic subscription, the application: